maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 * Social determinants of health
 * Stable patient and admission identifiers

-The model results were retained as an example of responsible model evaluation and governance.
-A weak model should be documented and rejected instead of being presented as successful.
+Retaining and documenting the unsuccessful experiment demonstrates responsible model evaluation.
+A weak model should be rejected rather than presented as successful.

 ## AI-Assisted Workflow and Governance